tabishnaqvi1311/piston/README.md

 ```

 ### Installation
 Still a work in progress but you can check it out by cloning and running the executable

-`/piston -x main.txt`
+`./piston -a largeFile.txt`